Decades of rigorous research has resulted in an overwhelming scientific consensus about Lyme disease diagnosis and treatment.

 - 🌎 Quackwatch

-A 2010 survey of Connecticut primary care physicians found only 6 of 285 respondents (2.1%) said they diagnosed or treated presumed chronic Lyme disease.
+A 2010 survey of Connecticut primary care physicians found 98% indicated they neither diagnosed nor treated presumed chronic Lyme disease.

 There is overall agreement regarding the clinical features of Lyme borreliosis and on the requirement for supporting laboratory evidence of a clinical diagnosis of later-stage infection.
 Two-tier serological testing, with immunoblot as a second-stage test, is currently recommended in most guidelines and reviews.